zach-weav/HoneyPi/README.md

 By showcasing the importance of proactive security measures, HoneyPi contributes to raising awareness and equipping its users with practical knowledge of how to detect and mitigate cyber threats.

+## Usage

+HoneyPi is a powerful honeypot monitoring solution that is designed to capture, visualize, and analyze attacker behavior in real-time using container-based decoy services.
+Once deployed, the HoneyPi acts as a lightweight, Network Intrustion Detection System (NIDS) by collecting detailed logs and performance metrics across containers and presenting them in a visual format using a grafana dashboard

+### Analyzing Attack Vectors Through Log Analysis

+ HoneyPi deploys decoy services like SSH and MySQL containers that mimic vulnerable systems and real-world scenarios.
+These containers log every command, query, and connection attempt made by an attacker.
+Promtail reads the generated logs and sends them to Loki where they are then sent and made queruable by a grafana dashboard.
+Inspecting the logs in real-time through alerting mechanisms allows the user to:
+  - Detect login attempts
+  - Monitor malicious queries or enumeration behavior
+  - Track attacker movement
+  - Identify common tools or tactics attackers may use

+### Container Health Monitoring

+In addition to log analysis, HoneyPi integrates additional containers Prometheus and cAdvisor to monitor the performance metrics and resource usage of each container.
+These metrics include:
+ - CPU and memory usage over time
+ - Container uptime
+ - Real-time metrics that may indicate spikes in container network activity

+### Grafana Dashboard

+The grafana dashboard allows HoneyPi to consolodate all logging and metric data into a single interface including features like:
+ - Live log panels showing attacker interactions in real-time
+ - Metric pannels for CPU, Memory, and Container health
+ - Alerting mechanisms that send notifications immediately upon suspicious activity

 ## Create/Deploy

 Due to HoneyPi being a physical tool, there is no specific software installation for its use.